Ford Ranger pickup Van Review and Specs

-The much improved Ford Ranger pick-up is far more efficient, as well as being smarter and very media-savvy.
+The much improved Ford Ranger pickup is far more efficient, as well as being smarter and very media-savvy.
 Plus it's still tough and decent to drive for a vehicle of this kind.
 Our team of new van experts at Vansdirect take a closer look at the iconic pickup.

 The Ford Ranger really has gone large in its appeal as a competitive proposition against tough rivals in the pick-up segment.
 The idea is to tempt everyone from builders to surf-boarding, mountain-biking families with what is now a very complete product indeed.